Great Outdoors Getaway

 Morning Kayak - Parks

-It's always fun spend a crisp morning or warm afternoon out on the water!
+It's always fun to spend a crisp morning or warm afternoon out on the water!
 Feel the wind on your skin as you paddle through a vast and changing landscape, and take in natural scenery.
 There are plenty of places to rent kayaks, stand-up paddle boards, canoes, and other watercrafts in Fairfax County.
 Here are places that you can go to get your paddle on

 • There's nothing quite as magical as the dreamy oasis of flower-lined ponds at the gardens in Fairfax County.
 Postcard worthy views are abundant at these botanical retreats.